 Benchmark and Applications

 CAVBench is a benchmark suite to evaluate the connected and autonomous vehicles (CAVs) computing platforms performance.
-It takes six diverse realworld on-vehicle applications as evaluation workloads, which covering four applications scenarios summarized in OpenVDAP.
+It takes six diverse realworld on-vehicle applications as evaluation workloads.
 We collect four real-world datasets for CAVBench as the standard input to the six application including three types data: image, audio, and text.
 And CAVBench has two categories of output metrics, the execution time breakdown and service-resource utilization curve (QoS-RU curve) for each application.

 An edge-based attack detection in ridesharing services, namely SafeShareRide, which can detect dangerous events happening in the vehicle in near real time.
 The detection of SafeShareRide consists of three stages: speech recognition, driving behavior detection, and video capture and analysis.
 We implemented SafeShareRide system by leveraging open source algorithms.

 E2M is an energy-efficient middleware software stack for autonomous mobile robots.
 First, E2M regulates the access of different processes to sensor data, e.g., camera frames.
 Second, based on a predefined per-process performance metric (e.g., safety, accuracy) and desired target.
 Third, E2M coordinates the execution of the concurrent processes to maximize the total contiguous sleep time of the computing hardware for maximized energy savings.